The Birth of Venus (Cabanel)

-Background and description
+Background

 At the Salon of 1863, The Birth of Venus was one of a multitude of female nudes.
-Bathed in opalescent colors, the goddess Venus shyly looks to the viewer from beneath the crook of her elbow.
-Two years later, Manet presented his now renowned painting Olympia at the Salon as well.
-Today both are in the collection of the Musée d’ Orsay.
-Unlike Venus's ethereal-like palette, Manet painted Olympia with pale, placid skin tone, and darkly outlined the figure.
-Her only seemingly modest gesture is her placement of her hand over her leg, though it is not out of shyness- one must pay before they can see.
+Bathed in opalescent colors, the goddess Venus looks to the viewer from beneath the crook of her elbow.
+Two years later, Édouard Manet presented Olympia at the Salon as well.
 James Rubin writes of the two works: "The Olympia is often compared to Cabanel's Birth of Venus, for the latter is a far more sexually appealing work, despite its mythological guise… It is evident Manet's demythologizing of the female nude was foremost a timely reminder of modern realities."